GPurgatorio/Master-Computer-Science-ICT/README.md

 -->

 ### SDN: Software Defined Networking
-SDN is an architecture purposing to be dynamic, manageable, cost-effective and some more nice attribute readable [here](https://en.wikipedia.org/wiki/Software-defined_networking#Concept).
+SDN is an architecture purposing to be dynamic, manageablea and cost-effective ([SDN Wikipedia](https://en.wikipedia.org/wiki/Software-defined_networking#Concept)).
 This type of software create a virtual network to manage the network with more simplicity.

 The main concept are the following:
  - Network control is directly programmable (also from remote)